How Accurate Is AI Photo Colorization? What You Can Trust and What You Can't

 For most family history purposes, AI colorization serves a legitimate and valuable role.
 A colorized portrait of an ancestor makes that person feel present and real in a way that a sepia or black-and-white print often does not.
 This emotional function is genuine and worth having, even when the specific clothing color is uncertain.

-The contexts where more caution is warranted are formal historical publications, institutional archives, and any setting where the colorization might be interpreted as a factual record without qualification.
+Contexts where more caution is warranted include formal historical publications, institutional archives, and any setting where the colorization might be interpreted as a factual record without qualification.
 In those settings, standard practice is to present colorization with explicit notation of its interpretive character.

 About the Author